Sørvágur: Fishery

-Sørvágur has always been a place where fishery has been very dominant.
+Sørvágur is a place where fishery is dominant.
 In older times it was said, that the only thing necessary for survival in Sørvágur was that you had a fishing rod and a pot to cook the fish.
 The fishing industry also plays a vital role in the industrial environment in Sørvágur today (2005).
 Today there is a modern fish factory producing mainly salt fish; a fish farm raising salmon; one fish market; one major fish factory ship, which produces fish directly to the British market; 6 smaller fishing trawlers and 50+ small fishing boats.

 Airport

 The Vágar Airport is the only airport on the Faroe Islands, and it is located just outside Sørvágur.
 Many residents of Sørvágur work there.

 Shops and colonials

-After the Royal Monopoly trade over the Faroe Islands ended in 1856, everyone was able to start trading on their own.
+After the Royal Monopoly trade over the Faroe Islands ended in 1856, people started trading on their own.
 This led to an upsurge in colonial shops opening all over the place.
 In Sørvágur many colonials were started and one of the leading concerns on the Faroe Islands – Niclasen – was started in Sørvágur.
 During the transformation of the Faroese society from a feudal to a semi-industrial these concerns played a major role in ensuring labour to the common man.
 The main colonial in Sørvágur – Norði Stovu handilin – was originally started by the Niclasen concern.
 The other colonial – Løðuhandilin – was started by the rival concern in Sørvágur – Rasmussen.
 These two colonials are the only two remaining in Sørvágur today (2005).

 Norði Stovu handilin is better known under the name Hjá Valdemar and today it also contains a bakery.

-At the harbour in Sørvágur lies a hardware store – Hjá Niclasen – which also used to form a part of the Niclasen concern.
-Also placed in the proximity of the harbour lies a Statoil tank station which is run by the Niclasen concern.
+At the harbour in Sørvágur there is a hardware store – Hjá Niclasen – which also used to form a part of the Niclasen concern.
+Also placed in the proximity of the harbour is a Statoil tank station which is run by the Niclasen concern.
 The tank station also includes a kiosk and grill.